ofloveandhate/markdown2canvas/README.md

 ```<a href="page:Test Page">Link to page titled Test Page</a>```

+DOCUMENTATION NEEDED HERE FOR FILES

 ## Emoji

-This library supports the conversion of shortcodes to emoji.
+This library supports the automatic conversion of shortcodes to emoji.
 For example, `:open_book:` goes to 📖.
 I use the [`emoji`](https://pypi.org/project/emoji/) library to do this.
 [Shortcodes can be found here](https://carpedm20.github.io/emoji/).

 Right now, emoji shortcodes can only be used in content, not in names of things -- shortcodes in names will not be emojized.